UK Local By-Election results as a Barometer of National Political Fortunes

 The current stats are quite interesting, and confirm that the trend away from Labour is persisting at the local level.
 A look back at previous readouts also shows that this trend has persisted almost continuously since shortly after the initial WFP announcement in July 2024.
 After an initial surge in the first couple of months post-election, Tory support has also flat-lined, with continued losses of their seats to Reform.

 The most recent data confirm that none of the promised reforms Labour has introduced since taking office have resulted in any signs of improvement in their electoral prospects, and thus do not augur well for the party.
-After a catastrophic 2024 budget for industry, and virtually everone else, the 2025 variant failed to introduce any measures designed to promote growth, suggesting Labour's agenda is indeed redistribution of wealth via 'tax and spend' policies, rather than any desire to create the wealth this country so badly needs to support it going forward.
+After a catastrophic 2024 budget for industry, and virtually everyone else, the 2025 variant failed to introduce any measures designed to promote growth, confirming that Labour's agenda is indeed redistribution of wealth via 'tax and spend' policies, rather than any desire to create the wealth this country so badly needs to support it going forward.
+The latest fiasco on the Defence Review, occasioned by Reeves' outright refusal to stump up the full cost of defending the UK against a belligerent Russia will only serve to hasten her demise.

-Looking at the distribution of Labour's lost by-election seats, the net loss of 39 since May, with a net loss of 22 for the Conservatives, and a whopping 50 gains for Reform with the few remaining seats changing hands between the minor parties (see table below) speaks volumes.
-It's also noteworthy that the Lib Dems, who profited handsomely from the Tories unpopularity in July, and have been vying with the Tories (and Reform!) for the title of principal opposition party ever since, have made only 18 gains, so may find it hard to retain their ‘bumper crop’ of 72 seats in the 2029 election.
+Looking at the distribution of Labour's lost by-election seats last summer, well before the May 2026 elections, the net loss of 39 since the previous May, with a net loss of 22 for the Conservatives, and a whopping 50 gains for Reform with the few remaining seats changing hands between the minor parties (see table below) was refected in the May results.
+It's also noteworthy that the Lib Dems, who profited handsomely from the Tories unpopularity in July, and have been vying with the Tories (and Reform!) for the title of principal opposition party ever since, made only relatively few gains, so may find it hard to retain their ‘bumper crop’ of parliamentary 72 seats in the 2029 election.

 But couldn’t this apparent loss of support for Labour just reflect the well-established ‘mid-term unpopularity effect’, whereby by-election results often result in a trouncing for the ruling party’s candidate on the back of government unpopularity ?

 I suspect not – it's still too early in the cycle for that to apply.
-Apart from anything else, we are, sadly, by no means anywhere near mid-term yet, and a government as new as this one would normally be given the benefit of the doubt by its electorate for at least its first 6-9 months in office, and a chance to keep its manifesto promises and start improving our collective lot for a year or so after that.
+Apart from anything else, we have, sadly, not yet reached mid-term yet, and a government as new as this one would normally be given the benefit of the doubt by its electorate for at least its first 6-9 months in office, and a chance to keep its manifesto promises and start improving our collective lot for a year or so after that.

 Will we get any corroboration of this trend from constituency by-elections ?